Bankruptcy/Insolvency Searches for Singapore Individuals & Companies

 Cost of an Online Bankruptcy or Corporate Insolvency Search

-The fee for an online bankruptcy search is $6 per search result you want to view.
+The fee for an online bankruptcy search in Singapore is $6 per search result you want to view.
 This is regardless of whether the result is positive or null, or if an individual has been discharged from bankruptcy.
 The same fee applies for an online corporate insolvency search.

 Payment can be made with a Visa or MasterCard credit or debit card, or via eNETS Direct Debit.